viamrobotics/docs/docs/modular-resources/create/_index.md

 )

 // Here is where we define your new model's colon-delimited-triplet (acme:demo:mybase)
-// acme = namespace, demo = family, mybase = model name.
+// acme = namespace, demo = repo-name, mybase = model name.
 var (
     Model            = resource.NewModel("acme", "demo", "mybase")
     errUnimplemented = errors.New("unimplemented")